About

 Practices, not tools.

-I’m fluent in the usual stack (Figma, prototyping in code, the rest).
-What actually moves work forward is closer to a set of practices — the things I bring to a team on day one.
+I’m fluent in the usual stack (Figma, Claude Code, working prototypes, the rest).
+What actually moves work forward is closer to a set of practices: the things I bring to a team on day one.

 • End-to-end product design